kushagra414/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - For example:
   - ![](Images/25.png)
   - The red is the labeled output and the purple is the predicted output.
-  - To compute Intersection Over Union we first compute the union area of the two rectangles which is "the first rectangle + second rectangle" Then compute the intersection area between these two rectangles.
+  - To compute Intersection Over Union we first compute the union area of the two rectangles which is "the first rectangle + second rectangle"-"intersection area"(As it is included 2 times).
+Then compute the intersection area between these two rectangles.
   - Finally `IOU = intersection area / Union area`
 - If `IOU >=0.5` then its good.
 The best answer will be 1.
 - The higher the IOU the better is the accuracy.